heimrichhannot/contao-pwa-bundle/README.md

 ### JS Event

-To support custom controlls, following events will be fired on document during pwa lifecycle:
+To support custom controlls, there are events and event listeners that can be used.

+#### Events

-type                               | Description
+Event                              | Description
 ---------------------------------- | --------------------
 huh_pwa_push_not_supported         | Fired if browser not supports push notifications huh_pwa_push_permission_denied     | Fired if browser has push notifications blocked